NoteDance/Note/README.md

 # Introduction:
-Note is a machine learning library.
-Note makes the building and training of neural networks easy and flexible.
-Note can be used not only for deep learning but also for reinforcement learning, it allows you to easily train agents built with Note, Keras, or PyTorch using reinforcement learning.
+Note is an efficient and flexible machine learning library that allows developers to easily build and train neural networks.
+It supports deep learning and reinforcement learning, enabling developers to easily perform distributed training.

 # Installation: